 Kelly, our child counselor, began The Playroom Lubbock in 2015 with the vision of incorporating her Play Therapy counseling services with a team of clinicians to serve the needs of children and adolescents.
-She is a Licensed Professional Counselor and Registered Play Therapist.
+She is a Licensed Professional Counselor Supervisor and Registered Play Therapist Supervisor.
 She obtained her Bachelor of Arts in Psychology from Lubbock Christian University and her Masters in Education in Counseling from the University of North Texas.
 Kelly counsels children and adolescents using Play Therapy and other forms of play therapy such as expressive arts, activity therapy, and sand tray therapy to help them address and resolve what is bothering them or what isn't working for them.
 Kelly is also trained in Child Parent Relationship Therapy in which parents are directly used in the treatment of their children as therapeutic agents.
 Kelly also has experiences as a Child Advocate at a domestic violence shelter, a middle school Teacher, and an elementary School Counselor.

 Kelly is now booking appointments for play therapy, child counseling, parenting support, screeners/assessments, and professional development.